mttmcgrgr/url-fetcher/README.md

 ### processing a job
-  Kue automatically checks for queued jobs to process and processes them instantly by default, provided there is an instance of kue with a `.process` function defined.
+  Kue automatically checks for queued jobs to process and processes them instantly by default, provided there is an instance of kue with a `process` function defined.
 Future implementations could use the [kue](https://www.npmjs.com/package/kue)
   "delay" job attribute or "paused processing" functionality to adjust processing intervals.
 Node package [kue-scheduler](https://www.npmjs.com/package/foundry-kue-scheduler) could also be another option